nijikokun/nodoc/README.md

 # Nodoc

-First iteration / version of the nodoc block.
+> Version 0.2

 Simplifying how to document code for Javascript and other languages if you want.

 ***